-GFAFB (ACC) owns and operates the existing range and will employ Best Management Practices (BMPs) to minimize potential minor adverse environmental impacts and maintain good stewardship.
+GFAFB (ACC) owns and operates the existing range and employs Best Management Practices (BMPs) as required by DAF regulations and permits to minimize potential minor adverse environmental impacts and maintain good stewardship.
 The BMPs will be implemented as appropriate for the proposed action and include measures for airspace, land use, air quality, noise, earth resources, water resources, biological resources, cultural resources, socioeconomics, hazardous waste and materials, and safety and occupational health.

 No other measures are required to reduce anticipated effects.
-If needed, USAF will implement environmental protection measures to minimize effects to the extent feasible.
-The relocation is temporary and will likely not result in long term adverse impacts.
-As discussed in sections regarding water resources (3.8.), safety (3.9), hazardous waste (3.12) following Air Force protocols, environmental protection measure, permits and environmental response plans will reduce potential for minor spills including spills of hazardous material, to reach drainages.
-Environmental protection measures will be used, if it is determined that potentially adverse environmental impacts may occur to reduce impacts below significant levels.
+The relocation is temporary and will likely not result in long term significant impacts.
+As discussed in sections regarding water resources (3.8.), safety (3.9), hazardous waste (3.12) following Air Force protocols, environmental protection measures, permits and environmental response plans will reduce potential for minor spills including spills of hazardous material, to reach drainages.
+Environmental protection measures as required by permits and plans will be used to reduce environmental impacts to below significant levels.